 All pupils (and staff) are allocated to one of these houses.
 The school has inter-house trophies for conduct, work and a variety of sporting and creative activities.
-The pupils are encouraged to support their houses.
+Please support your House.

-In both the Senior and Junior departments pupils act as House Captains.
+In both the Senior and Junior departments, pupils act as House Captains.